Whiplash can feel very worrying because often the pain is delayed and then develops suddenly.

 There are lots of ways that we can work to treat whiplash and help our clients to make a full recovery.

 At your first appointment I look at the affected area and ask questions so that I can understand exactly what has happened to the neck.

 I will then propose a personalised treatment plan and provide some therapies if I have time, but if not I will deliver the bulk of the treatment at the follow up appointments.

-Hands on treatment or what we call manual therapies, such as soft-tissue massage, acupuncture and joint mobilisation are effective in the treatment of whiplash and can offer effective relief from the pain.
+Hands on treatment or what we call manual therapies are effective in the treatment of whiplash and can offer effective relief from the pain.
+Examples are: